MarcGrol/forwardhttp/README.md

 When the remote host does not return a success, the request will be retried untill success or untill the retry scheme is exhausted.
 The remote host is indicated by:
-- the HTTP query parameeter "HostToForwardTo" or
+- the HTTP query parameter "HostToForwardTo" or
 - the HTTP-request-header "X-HostToForwardTo"

 If required, an synchronous first delivery attempt can be made.
 This functionality is triggered by:
-- the HTTP query parameeter "TryFirst" or
+- the HTTP query parameter "TryFirst" or
 - the HTTP-request-header "X-TryFirst"

 ## Install